madjeek-web/symfony-mailjet-bundle/README.md

 ### What MIT means for you :

- You CAN use this in commercial projects
+ You can use this in commercial projects
- You CAN modify the code
+ You can modify the code
- You CAN redistribute it
+ You can redistribute it
- You CAN use it privately
+ You can use it privately
  The author provides NO warranty
- You MUST include the copyright notice
+ You must include the copyright notice

 Full license text : [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT)